awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-ec2-aliases.md

 ## Grant permissions to create a parameter of aws:ec2:image data type<a name="parameter-store-ec2-iam"></a>

-Using AWS Identity and Access Management \(IAM\) policies, you can provide or restrict user access to Parameter Store API actions and content\.
+Using AWS Identity and Access Management \(IAM\) policies, you can provide or restrict user access to Parameter Store API operations and content\.

 The following example policy grants users permission to call the `PutParameter` API operation for `aws:ec2:image`\.
 This means that the user can add a parameter of data type `aws:ec2:image` to the system\.